2023 Site Surveys

 This site, within 400 acres of county memorial forest has been confirmed by DNR as an Unconfined Aquifer Breach (an unpressurized aquifer that is open at the ground surface to accept rain and runoff) yet it REMAINS UNDISCLOSED to the public.
 This site is in 1855 Treaty Territory just 3.4 miles from White Earth Reservation.

-mountain of evidence has confirmed damages that appear now to be impossible to remediable.
+One of the most visited damage sites, a mountain of evidence has confirmed damages that appear now to be impossible to remediable.

 This site was not included in the 2022 enforcement agreements.